root-foundation/root/README.md

 The most valuable stories, instruments and technologies will increasingly emerge as part of one expression.
 We’re already noticing this phenomenon in its earliest stages: startups are becoming a confluence of artistic expression, political statements, storytelling engines, instruments and technologies.
 It’s becoming more difficult to call a startup a “technology company” because it has become something far more.

 So far, we’ve assumed our activities are objectively valuable.
 We expect that eventually every activity—including those we consider subjective—will be valued in objective terms.
-Thus, all activity converges towards a singular activity that will be enabled by a single system — the Foundation.
+Thus, all activity converges towards a singular activity[^4] that will be enabled by a single system — the Foundation.

 # ACT III — Foundation